 A worm wriggles on the bottom of the river.
 It hides under a pile of rocks.
 Near the riverbank, a web-footed hunter comes out of its den.
 It’s hungry.
 It dives into the water.

 The worm can’t hide.
 The hunter picks up on its movements.
 It finds the worm easily and snaps it up.

-This platypus dives underwater.
+This platypus dives down into the water.

-With eyes closed, this platypus dives underwater and finds a tasty worm to eat.
+This platypus finds a worm to eat.

-Platypuses nurse their young in burrows.
+Platypuses live in burrows.

-Platypus eggs are the size of marbles.
+Platypus eggs are small.